 Chew the Fat -Today this means to have a long friendly conversation with someone.

-This idiom has several possible sources.
+This idiom has several possible sources as listed below.
 It is not clear which one is accurate.

 Sailors, while of resting and conversing would chew on salt-hardened fat.